towersvault/shinpokered/README.md

 A bash script randomizer, "randoshinred", is now in beta test.

+Feel free to discuss this project on its dedicated [Pokecommunity thread](https://www.pokecommunity.com/showthread.php?t=427398).

 #Patch Info
 -----------
 BPS patches are provided for entry into your preferred emulator, patching tool, or other accessory that supports the BPS format.